 - Health protection is not just about traditional communicable disease work (focusing on managing cases and their contacts) – it also relates to environmental health (eg water, air), climate change, road traffic accidents and more.
 Again, this extends to cost, tax, regulation and legislation

-- Quality improvement* is well encapsulated in 6 words: think big, start small, act fast.
+- Quality improvement* is well encapsulated in 6 words: think big, start small, test fast (adapting a Mayo Clinic Center for Innovation tagline).
 It often starts at an individual level, with small level testing (eg changes to the phrasing of a question for successive patients), but with a much more ambitious aim in its sights.

-(*This domain is more traditionally referred to as “health and care service improvement”, but this potentially limits the scope of Public Health work)
+(*This domain is more traditionally referred to as “health and care service improvement”, but I would argue that this potentially limits the scope of Public Health work.)
+The three domain model used to be described in full on the FPH website.
+I don’t think that’s available anymore, but there is a good description by John Middleton here.

 Bringing the three domains together (the Reuleaux triangle at the centre of the domains), the most commonly cited examples are screening and immunisation: both require a whole system approach; both require continued monitoring, testing and adaptation over time.
 However, they are rather clinically focused for a more general discussion; topics such as water and air quality could also sit in this central position by taking a slightly wider approach to the third domain.